gristlabs/grist-help/help/imports.md

 ## Import from Google Drive

 Importing from a Google Drive is as easy as importing from an Excel file or a CSV file.
+You can either provide an URL of a file stored in the Google Drive or use a Google File Picker to choose a file from your own drive.

-To start, click the "Add New" button and choose "Import from Google Drive".
+To use a Picker, click the "Add New" button and choose "Import from Google Drive".

 ![import-dialog](images/import-google-drive-sign-in.png)